 A particularly memorable thing about the round were the other players in the group who were long-time Indonesian friends from our teaching days in Balikpapan, Kaimantan Timor (Eastern Borneo) and who now live in Jakarta.
 Our seven-day reunion with Rachmat and his extended family, coupled by our reentry into the complex social structure of affluent Indonesians, wasn’t that much of a shock.
 It was, after all, in this environment that we spent 5 wonderful years teaching in Balikpapan (1977-1982), and the service-sector employees (drivers, cooks, chambermaids, nannies, gardeners, pool-boys, etc.) perform essential roles in these households.
 In fact, those employed by our hosts are also provided a benefit package similar to those extended to expatriate overseas hires: health, pensions, vacations, travel allowances, and a family setting.
 Our dear friend, Sujilah, who cared for Alicia 25 years ago when we lived with Rachmat, continued to work in his household after we relocated to Oregon.
 She moved from Kalimantan (Borneo) to Java when he was relocated, and treated all children as if they were her own (including Alicia).
 Alas, our visit was a couple years too late, but she was able to leave a mortgage-free house to her beneficiaries that most other household staff could only dream of.

-My biggest disappointment at both courses is the deplorable condition of the range balls.
+My biggest disappointment at both courses is the deplorable condition of the range balls (now there’s a nice problem to have).
 Perhaps due to unwanted additional exposure, little time is spent on the range practicing.
 In fact, it isn’t uncommon for players to meet in the café and, after a morning snack, head right to the tee box.
 There are putting greens near the clubhouse, and they’re used traditionally while awaiting your turn to begin.
 But I would think that with very little expense, the clubs could hire ball retrievers whose exclusive jobs would be to fetch errant shots that somehow found the dense rough.
 Easy for me to say, because there’s another important cottage industry on every golf course; reselling those same errant golf balls back to the golfers who hit ’em.

 Saving best for last, the round at Bogor was a so-so 44-40, with the greens proving challenging due to the cut.
 The course, however, was impeccable, and Sooney theorized that walking a round of golf course is probably the least toxic place to get any outdoor exercise in this terribly polluted city.
 The round at Matoa was much better: avoiding difficult pot-bunkers plus a couple of 20-foot birdies set up the final tap-in birdie on the 18th that paid double skins.
 When the bets were settled, I had a stack of over 300,000 rupees in front of me.
 Remove the final 4 zeros to keep that in per$pective.
 Then, being the medalist (40-40), I got to pay for everyone’s lunch.
 So, in addition to a glorious day on the links, I went home with about 67 cents in my pocket.
 How’s that for a win-win day!